 Julio Martínez-Clark: Wow.
 Michael, that's really a fantastic personnel and professional journey and talking about professional experiences, How were you putting first in a position to manage the Latin American region?
 Did you start your career in the US, managing the US operation of a US medical device company and were transitioned over to Latin America, or how did the whole thing unfold?

 Michael Barbe: Well, it was always my objective to get involved in international business.
 I studied international business as an undergraduate and then I have an MBA from a small but fairly well known international business school based out of Arizona called Thunderbird.
 So, it was always my objective to enter international business and of course being a resident of South Florida and speaking the local languages, and when I started looking at in my career, I was actually recruited by Baxter Healthcare for a Latin America role and that was my entry to that, but that actually only lasted for a few years and then some roles hopped up in Baxter Healthcare that had me managing joint ventures and manufacturing subsidiaries for Baxter Healthcare in Eastern Europe, Asia, Middle East, and Africa.
 So, it's a little bit ironic.
 I started in Latin America, went over, spent literally nine years on these other emerging markets, which by the way, there was a lot of consistencies in emerging markets across the world and many of the practices of a go to market strategy in a place like Latin America very much applies to other emerging markets worldwide.
 But that was my initial foray into Latin America, and I left for a while and then later I was recruited back by Medtronic to run their neurosurgery and spine business unit and pretty much from then on I've had a significant amount of focus on Latin America.
-Right up until that most recent role that you mentioned at my sonics where I once again had a big portion of Europe and in the areas surrounding it.
+Right up until that most recent role that you mentioned at Misonix where I once again had a big portion of Europe and in the areas surrounding it.

 Julio Martínez-Clark: Excellent.
 So first, Mike, tell us about your overall perception of Latin America as a market to commercialize medical technologies.
 Is it upbeat, negative, I mean, what's your stand on Latin America?

 Michael Barbe: Well, Latin America has roughly 7% of the world's population.
 So no matter what, it's a significant market.
 You look at countries like Brazil, which is approaching the 10th largest economy in the world, Argentina, which I believe is some noise around the 12th or 13th and don't quote me on that, but there are markets that are very relevant to the worldwide medical market.
-The thing is, you have to put it in context.
+The thing is you have to put it in context.
 It's still relatively small compared to other markets like the US which are disproportionately responsible for a very large segment of the healthcare revenue but nonetheless, these are important markets, and they have significant organic growth.
-The populations are growing, the populations are young, the middle class is expanding and there is considerably strong increased demand for quality healthcare and then that drives the potential to introduce new products and new technologies.
+The populations are growing, the populations are young, the middle class is expanding and there is a considerably strong increased demand for quality healthcare and then that drives the potential to introduce new products and new technologies.

 Julio Martínez-Clark: Very good.
 All right, Mike.
 So what about the specific countries where you have being involved in?